JaseZiv/worldfootballR/README.md

     their purpose

 Feel free to get in touch via email or twitter
-<https://twitter.com/jaseziv> if you aren’t able to creat an issue.
+<https://twitter.com/jaseziv> if you aren’t able to create an issue.

 ### Show your support